sdonohoo/forecasting/internal_docs/tsperf_rules.md

     instance, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/reference` includes the required submission files of the reference implementation for
     GEFCom2014_Pt_1Month_Hourly.

-    * `/submissions` folder: This folder contains multiple subfolders with each subfolder including all the necessary scripts and the submission form for reproducing a certain submission.
+    * `/submissions` folder: This folder contains multiple subfolders where each subfolder includes all the necessary scripts and the submission form for reproducing a certain submission.
 For instance, `/submission1` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/submissions` includes the required submission files of submission1.